 Growing radishes can be very satisfying, but you’re going to want to do your best to take care of them.
-If you want to enjoy the best radishes possible, then caring for radishes the right way is a must.
+If you want to enjoy the best ones possible, caring for them the right way is a must.

-If you have noticed that some of the radish leaves are starting to turn yellow, then you’re likely a bit startled.
+If you’ve noticed that some of the radish leaves are starting to turn yellow, you might be a bit startled.
 It’ll probably make you think that you did something wrong.

 1 – Overcrowding

-Overcrowding could cause radish leaves to turn yellow.
-If you’ve placed a bunch of radishes too close to each other, then they might not have enough room to thrive.
+Overcrowding is one potential cause of radish leaves turning yellow.
+If you’ve placed a bunch of radishes too close to each other, they might not have enough room to thrive.

-The yellow leaves that you’re seeing could be a sign that the radishes need to be spaced apart.
-Try to plant radishes a little further apart from each other so that they won’t have to compete so much.
+The yellow leaves that you’re seeing could be a sign that they need to be spaced apart.
+Try to plant them a little further apart from each other so that they won’t have to compete so much.

 2 – The Radishes Aren’t Getting Enough Light